ouspg/CompSec/Lab5_ChipWhisperer/README.md

 9. On *Generic settings*, change *Number of traces* and *Traces per set* to 2

+By taking 2 trace captures per key, we can avoid situation where later in this task reference pattern would be tested against trace it was taken from if same key is wanted to be tested.
+Not big flaw, but because we can avoid it easily, there is no reason to not to do it.

 10. Save the project file as *rsa_test_2bytes.cwp* or any other name or location that you can find easily.

 Next four steps are actual trace captures.
 You will be saving 8 traces total.
 Notice that their indexing goes from 0-7.